citelao/sensible/_sidequests/3-vpn.md

 VPNs are marketed at people doing shady things.
 There's a lot of sleezy marketing and hucksterism, and many claims like "no tracking" and "military-grade encryption" are impossible to verify.

 <aside class="sidenote">
 By the way, **military-grade encryption** is meaningless.
-The military sends email and browses the internet the same way you do.
+The military sends email and browses the Internet the same way you do.
 In fact, encryption standards are generally more trusted the **more** public they are.
 <!-- citation needed -->
 </aside>

 VPNs promise security for parts of your communication that are most useful to governments and large organizations.
 In that case, the "security" they offer is probably a lie: **chances are you're doing something that VPNs would be legally obligated to give to law enforcement**.

 I feel a bit silly writing this.
-Don't do illegal things on the internet.
+Don't do illegal things on the Internet.
 HTTPS and [my general security advice]({{site.baseurl}}/overall) protects you against most of your daily threats.
 However, law enforcement has the time, resources, and expertise to break your security.
 A VPN will not make the difference here.

 If you reasonably expect a government to target you, you need better advice than mine.